 Rim the martini glass with grenadine then dip into crushed candy canes.

 In a cocktail shaker..

 - ½ oz Ampersand Per Se Vodka, voted BC’s Best Vodka 2016, 2017, 2018, and 2019

 - ¾ oz white cacao

 Shake and strain into a martini glass and hang a candy cane off the side of the glass and serve!

-We hope these recipes will help you bring the flavours of Cowichan home with you this Christmas season as we find new ways to support our local businesses!
+We hope these recipes will help you bring the flavours of Cowichan home with this Christmas season!
 Please ensure that you contact businesses ahead of time to be aware of changes in holiday hours, if you are drinking out, please check to see if reservations are required and consume responsibly.
 Cheers!